 The Six Principles of Effective Training

 In order for a training program to be effective, it must follow certain principles.
 Failure to contain or follow even one of these principles will render a program ineffective.
-Although I have provided a program for you in this program, by the end of it you should thoroughly understand how to develop your own program.
+Although I have provided a program for you in your members are, by the end of it you should thoroughly understand how to develop your own program.
 Validate your program by comparing it against these principles on a regular basis.

 1) Training Drills Must Be Designed Correctly